Skip to main content

 danger

-v0.9 REQUIRES the following methods from the QuestNav file to be called periodically.
+v2025-1.0.0 REQUIRES the following methods from the QuestNav vendor dependency to be called periodically.
 Without this, the system will not function correctly.

 Call this in any periodic method run by the CommandScheduler.